Domestic Policy, General, General, Politics

 While both candidates score positively on achieving a square deal for America’s families, the differences in method matter.
 Vice President Harris appears to believe she can ameliorate the socioeconomic crisis of open immigration with federal regulations and dollars.
 Her proposals would help but would be more effective and cheaper if immigration was controlled.
 Trump understands that immigration is an underlying cause of many of American worker’s problems.
 However, except for the child tax credit, he opposes further federal help to solve them.
 A nationalist like TR would recognize we need progress on both fronts if we are to truly reduce wealth inequality and give American families the hope, stability and square deal they deserve.

-Domestic Policy, General, Nationalist Theory, Politics
+Domestic Policy, General, Nationalist Theory, Politics, The Crisis of the American Spirit

 The Crisis of the American Spirit – The Rise of Identity Politics